-- (a) is conferred by or under any enactment on- - (i) the Parliamentary Commissioner for Administration, - (ii) the Commission for Local Administration in England $[{}^{F6}[{}^{F7}\text{or}]$ , the Commission for Local Administration in Wales] ${}^{F8}\dots$ , - (iii) the Health Service Commissioner for England [F9[F10or] , the Health Service Commissioner for Wales]F11..., - [F12(iv) the Public Services Ombudsman for Wales,] - (v) the Assembly Ombudsman for Northern Ireland, F13... - (vi) the Northern Ireland Commissioner for Complaints, [F14or] - [F15(vii) the Scottish Public Services Ombudsman, and] - (b) is designed for protecting members of the public against- - (i) maladministration by public bodies, - (ii) failures in services provided by public bodies, or - (iii) a failure of a public body to provide a service which it was a function of the body to provide, are exempt from the subject information provisions in any case to the extent to which the application of those provisions to the data would be likely to prejudice the proper discharge of that function.
+- (a) is conferred by or under any enactment on- - (i) the Parliamentary Commissioner for Administration, - (ii) the Commission for Local Administration in England [^{F6}[^{F7}or], the Commission for Local Administration in Wales]^{F8}..., - (iii) the Health Service Commissioner for England [^{F9}[^{F10}or], the Health Service Commissioner for Wales]^{F11}..., - [^{F12}(iv) the Public Services Ombudsman for Wales,] - (v) the Assembly Ombudsman for Northern Ireland, ^{F13}... - (vi) the Northern Ireland Commissioner for Complaints, [^{F14}or] - [^{F15}(vii) the Scottish Public Services Ombudsman, and] - (b) is designed for protecting members of the public against- - (i) maladministration by public bodies, - (ii) failures in services provided by public bodies, or - (iii) a failure of a public body to provide a service which it was a function of the body to provide, are exempt from the subject information provisions in any case to the extent to which the application of those provisions to the data would be likely to prejudice the proper discharge of that function.

-- [F16(4A) Personal data processed for the purpose of discharging any function which is conferred by or under Part XVI of the Financial Services and Markets Act 2000 on the body established by the Financial Services Authority for the purposes of that Part are exempt from the subject information provisions in any case to the extent to which the application of those provisions to the data would be likely to prejudice the proper discharge of the function.] - (5) Personal data processed for the purpose of discharging any function which- - (a) is conferred by or under any enactment on the $[^{F17}$ the Office of Fair Trading], and - (b) is designed- - (i) for protecting members of the public against conduct which may adversely affect their interests by persons carrying on a business, - (ii) for regulating agreements or conduct which have as their object or effect the prevention, restriction or distortion of competition in connection with any commercial activity, or - (iii) for regulating conduct on the part of one or more undertakings which amounts to the abuse of a dominant position in a market, are exempt from the subject information provisions in any case to the extent to which the application of those provisions to the data would be likely to prejudice the proper discharge of that function.
+- [^{F16}(4A) Personal data processed for the purpose of discharging any function which is conferred by or under Part XVI of the Financial Services and Markets Act 2000 on the body established by the Financial Services Authority for the purposes of that Part are exempt from the subject information provisions in any case to the extent to which the application of those provisions to the data would be likely to prejudice the proper discharge of the function.] - [^{F17}(4B) Personal data processed for the purposes of discharging any function of the Legal Services Board are exempt from the subject information provisions in any case to the extent to which the application of those provisions to the data would be likely to prejudice the proper discharge of the function.] - (5) Personal data processed for the purpose of discharging any function which- - (a) is conferred by or under any enactment on the $[^{F18}$ the Office of Fair Trading], and - (b) is designed- - (i) for protecting members of the public against conduct which may adversely affect their interests by persons carrying on a business, - (ii) for regulating agreements or conduct which have as their object or effect the prevention, restriction or distortion of competition in connection with any commercial activity, or are exempt from the subject information provisions in any case to the extent to which the application of those provisions to the data would be likely to prejudice the proper discharge of that function.

-Changes to legislation: Data Protection Act 1998, Part IV is up to date with all changes known to be in force on or before 29 April 2024.
+Changes to legislation: Data Protection Act 1998, Part IV is up to date with all changes known to be in force on or before 15 May 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)